secretkeylabs/wallet-connect/README.md

 First you need Stacks wallet that implements Wallet Connect.
 If you have one - go to [WebApp](#webapp) section.

+If you don't have one and don't want to implement one - just pick the one we have in this repo and skip to [WebApp](#webapp) section.

 ### 1. Setup

 1. Install dependencies